LEARNAcademy/syllabus/javascript/jest.md

 - [Jest Cheat Sheet](https://github.com/sapegin/jest-cheat-sheet#test-structure)
 - [Jest Matchers](https://jestjs.io/docs/en/using-matchers)

-## Set Up
+#### Process
+- `cd` into the `javascript-foundations-challenges` repository
+- Create a new branch: `jest-initials1-initials2` (ex. jest-aw-sp)
-- Create a new directory
+- Create a new directory `mkdir` jest-student1-student2 (ex. jest-austin-sarah)
+- `cd` into the directory you just created
-- Add a file with the extension .test.js
+- `touch` a file called: `jest.test.js`
-  - Example: `myapplication.test.js`
-- $ yarn add jest
+- Add the dependencies by running $ `yarn add jest` in the terminal
-- Write the tests and the code in the same file
+- Open the Jest folder in a text editor
-- $ yarn jest
+- Code!

 ---